wso2/docs-is/en/docs/guides/identity-lifecycles/suspend-accounts.md

 ----

 !!! info "Related Links"
-    See [Configuring Claims](TODO:../../learn/configuring-claims) for more information on how to store the claim values in the user store.
+    See [Configure Claims](../../../guides/dialects/configure-claims/) for more information on how to store the claim values in the userstore.